RegardV/landings/README.md

-A set of lannding pages built for inner canvas journals.
+A set of landing pages built for inner canvas journals.